redwoodjs/redwood/docs/docs/mailer.md

 # Mailer

-Redwood provides a convenient-to-use mailer that you can reach for when you need to start sending emails to your users.
+RedwoodJS provides a convenient-to-use mailer that you can reach for when you need to start sending emails to your users.

 ## Architecture

-Redwood's mailer is comprised of handlers and renderers which each perform the core functionality of sending your emails out into the world and rendering your emails respectively.
+The RedwoodJS mailer is comprised of handlers and renderers which each perform the core functionality of sending your emails out into the world and rendering your emails respectively.
 This is combined with just a few required files which define the necessary configuration.

 ### Renderers